PennLINC/babs/docs/source/walkthrough.rst

 .. developer's note: do NOT change the indents above!
 In the html the 2nd column is aligned...

 As you can see, each session's results have been saved in a zip file.
-Before unzipping a zip file, we need to get its content first:
+Before unzipping a zip file, you need to get its content first:

 ..  code-block:: console